aharita/engineer-to-leader/website/docs/junior-to-senior/module-1/index.md

 *   **The Feature Factory:** Product asks for a "Social Login" feature.
     *   *Junior:* Spends 2 weeks implementing OAuth for Facebook, Twitter, GitHub, and LinkedIn.
     *   *Senior:* Asks, "Do our users actually want this?"
 Checks analytics.
 Realizes 99% of users are Enterprise clients who only use SSO.
 Implements SAML instead.
 Saves 2 weeks of wasted work.
-*   **The Refactor Rabbit Hole:** You see some ugly code.
+*   **The Refactor Rabbit Hole:** You see some ugly code in the billing module.
-    *   *Junior:* "I'm going to rewrite this whole module to use the Strategy Pattern!"
-(Breaks everything, delays the sprint).
+    *   *Junior:* "This is disgusting!
+I'm going to rewrite it to use the Strategy Pattern!"
+(Breaks billing, delays the sprint, introduces 3 new bugs).
-    *   *Senior:* "This code is ugly, but it works and we never touch it.
-I'll leave a comment and move on."
+    *   *Senior:* "This code is ugly, but it has processed $10M without error for 3 years.
+I will treat it like nuclear waste: I will not touch it unless absolutely necessary."
 *   **The Performance Optimization:** A query takes 200ms.
     *   *Junior:* "I can get this down to 50ms if I rewrite the ORM layer in raw SQL and add a Redis cache."
 (Adds complexity, introduces bugs).
     *   *Senior:* "Is 200ms hurting the user?
 No?
 Then I'm not touching it.
 We have more important things to build."